Bliksempie/fractured-world/chronicles/006-02-fragments-of-wisdom-eastern-europe-and-surrounds.md

 > "The file says we tried.
 It shows lists.
 Maps.
 Experiments.
 But the last line just reads: *It wanted us to look.*"

-*If analyzed, introduces a “reflexive observer” theory in the Living Chronicle—implicating the infection may alter reality when studied.*
+*If analyzed, introduces a "reflexive observer" theory in the Living Chronicle—implicating the infection may alter reality when studied.*
 <!-- /fragment-meta -->